Survey Results - Trainee feedback on Thrings LLP

 Managing partner: Simon Holdsworth

-What we do: Thrings is the trusted legal partner that offers specialist advice to a number of clients across a variety of disciplines; our clients range from small start-up organisations to household names you would know and recognise.
-We have specialists who support in areas such as agriculture, banking and finance, retail, health and care, and private client, with a growing presence with clients operating internationally.
+What we do: Thrings are the trusted legal partner who offer specialist advice to a number of clients across a variety of disciplines; our clients range from small start-up organisations to household names you would know and recognise.
+We have specialists who support in areas such as agriculture, banking and finance, retail, health and care, and private client with a growing presence with clients operating internationally.